OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/CompareTimeSeries/CompareTimeSeries.md

 (see `DifferenceFile` and `SummaryFile` command parameters).
 Values that are different can optionally be indicated using the following:

 *   set a character flag, for use with the graphing package
 *   create a time series of the differences that can be visualized using graph or raster graph
 *   generate a command warning if a difference is detected, or if no differences are detected
 *   create a table record listing the difference, which can viewed or output with other commands
 *   set a processor property with count of the number of time series that are different

 Date/time in time series is handled as follows:

 *   In order to compare time series, it is important that the date/times for data values align.
     Lack of alignment can result in differences.
     **There is currently no command feature to accept date/time differences within a tolerance.**
 *   The date/time precision of the time series should be the same.
     For regular-interval time series, the interval base and date/time precision are the same (e.g., 5Min interval has a precision of minute).
     For irregular interval time series the time series interval may be `irregular` and the precision must be determined from the period date/times.
     TSTool is being updated over time to support irregular interval with base (e.g., "IrregDay") but this is not universal.
 *   To help ensure alignment of time series, the following approach is taken:
     +   Regular interval time series:  Are compared as usual because the times should line up.
     +   Irregular interval time series:  If at least one of the two time series are irregular interval, the date/times for both time series are added to a sorted list, which is used to retrieve data from both time series.
 Any date/times that result in only one value will result in a difference.

 See also the [`CompareFiles`](../CompareFiles/CompareFiles.md) and [`CompareTables`](../CompareTables/CompareTables.md) commands.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Analyze Time Series***
+*   ***Commands / General - Test Processing***

 The following dialog is used to edit the command and illustrates the command syntax when comparing two time series.